Pfesi/dran2/README.md

 Originally conceived as part of Dr. Pfesesani Van Zyl's Ph.D. project, **DRAN** is currently maintained by the author, a postdoctoral researcher at [SARAO (the South African Radio AStronomy Observatory](http://www.sarao.ac.za/).

+To get started with DRAN and read more on the full documentations of the program you can go to the DRAN [READTHEDOCS](https://dran2.readthedocs.io/en/latest/) page.

 Acknowledging DRAN
 -------------------